 Motherhood in ‘Rite of Passage’

 In ‘Rite of Passage,’ we see Janet as rarely before, taxed beyond endurance by the mortal retrovirus consuming her daughter and rewriting her DNA.
-The high priestess of the Hippocratic oath, Dr. Fraiser had even defended arch villain Apophis himself (Peter Williams) from undoubtedly brutal interrogation by the Air Force and was notable in her dissent when he was turned over to Sokar (David Palffy) in the Stargate SG-1 episode ‘Serpent’s Song’ (S2, Ep18).
+The high priestess of the Hippocratic oath, Dr. Fraiser had even defended arch-villain Apophis himself (Peter Williams) from undoubtedly brutal interrogation by the Air Force and was notable in her dissent when he was turned over to Sokar (David Palffy) in the Stargate SG-1 episode ‘Serpent’s Song’ (S2, Ep18).
 But she eventually thinks nothing of subduing a guard and pulling his pistol on Nirrti.
-(In real life this would surely be a court-martial offense, a question which the episode diplomatically begs.)
+(In real life this would surely be a court-martial offense, a question that the episode diplomatically begs.)
 Rothery makes Fraiser’s worn-to-the-marrow fatigue palpable as she paces up and down the corridors of the SGC, desperate for a solution.

 She’s even rejected by her daughter, who starts coldly referring to her as “Janet” and “Dr. Fraiser,” despite Sam’s protests.
 Cassandra is—without knowing it—being torn between two polar-opposite mother figures, the nurturing Janet and the devouring Nirrti.
 Dr. Fraiser nearly meets her match in Nirrti, played by the “fiery and feisty” (says DeLuise) Samuda, arguably the coldest of the System Lords—and that’s going some.
 Once captured, Nirrti is given an enviable reveal.
 She is blocked from our view by General Hammond, and DeLuise’s camera snakes in and around Hammond’s left arm to disclose the hate-filled, hard planes of Nirrti’s face.